michaelryanmcneill/spring-couchbase-demo/README.md

 - Select `Setup New Cluster`.
 - For `Cluster Name` enter `Demo`.
 - For `Create Admin Username` leave the default `Administrator`.
-- For the password, enter a password.
+- For the password, enter a password (store the password for later use).
 - Accept the terms and select `Finish with Defaults`.

 8. Create a bucket in your new Couchbase cluster.